The DNS Complaint Process

 - If the complaint is at a commercial business, the Commercial Enforcement section is contacted.

 - If the complaint is at a residential location (1-2 family homes), apartments, condos or public housing, regarding animals, autos, garbage, or building defects, then the Residential Enforcement section is contacted.

 - If the complaint is about some environmental issue, asbestos, masonary building cleaning, pools, hotels, motels, then the Environmental section is contacted.

 Severely damaged buildings or those missing critical life/safety items like fire alarm systems, missing utilities for extended periods of time, may have to be evacuated until the critical items are restored.
 In those cases DNS will assist in providing relocation information services to those valid tenants impacted by a placard order.
 Tenants may have grounds for a lawsuit against a landlord who fails to provide housing per the terms of the written lease through neglect of maintenance items.
 Those cases are handled in the civil courts and not by DNS.

 Following your Complaint

 You can follow the progress on your complaint by logging into the DNS Land Management System (LMS).
 LMS is tracking and information program used by DNS to process all complaints.
 Simply enter the address and you can read the complaints, find the ownership, view the violation and review the permits.
-It is all done in real time so the information is typically always up to date.

 Often landlords can avoid complaints by keeping illegal activity out of their property.
 The department offers FREE training on a regular basis to those owning or managing property.
-See the LANDLORD TRAINING program for more information.
+See the Landlord Training program for more information.